Sarandoy

-The Sarandoy (څارندوی; also spelled Tsarandoi from Царандой) were the gendarmerie force of the Soviet-backed Democratic Republic of Afghanistan under the Ministry of Interior from 1978 to 1992, during the Soviet–Afghan War.
+The Sarandoy (څارندوی) were the gendarmerie force of the Soviet-backed Democratic Republic of Afghanistan under the Ministry of Interior from 1978 to 1992, during the Soviet–Afghan War.

 History

 The Sarandoy, not to be confused with the Afghanistan Scout Association under the Kingdom of Afghanistan of the same name, were the successor of the former Afghan Regional Gendarmerie, raised in 1978 with an initial strength of 30,000–35,000 officers and enlisted men, intended to be used on internal security duties.
 The Sarandoy was initially established by President Mohammad Daoud Khan as a national gendarmerie force to support local police, before being reconfigured to an internal security force after the Saur Revolution.

 The Soviet MVD Kobalt unit was responsible for providing training assistance to Sarandoy officers from 1980/1981.
 5,000 Soviet advisors were brought to Afghanistan to assist in training.

 The unit was disbanded by 1992 after the collapse of the DRA and start of the Afghan Civil War (1992–1996) due to mass cases of desertion.